 pCloud In-Depth Review

-Backup is pretty simple.
-Through the desktop app, you can choose individual folders or drives on your computer to back up.
+PCloud backup is pretty simple.
+Through the PCloud desktop app, you can choose individual folders or drives on your computer to back up.
 There is no “sync folder” created on your computer, so your files will live exclusively in the cloud.
 Any changes to your folders will be automatically updated in the cloud as well, provided the pCloud app is running.
 This makes it possible to back up entire machines, but with only 2 TB offered as a maximum, it might be hard for most.

-On mobile, automatic backups shine.
+On mobile, PCloud’s automatic backups shine.
 Videos and photos are automatically uploaded to the cloud, making it a great all-around backup app for mobile and desktop users alike.
 Not having to even think about backing them up makes it a great replacement for whatever default cloud backup your device uses.
 Intelligent search like that offered by Google Photos would have been nice to see, however.

 Files can be restored simply by downloading them.
-The app makes this pretty simple with the ability to download individual files or entire folders all at once.
+The PCloud app makes this pretty simple with the ability to download individual files or entire folders all at once.
 There is no drive mirroring per se or anything like that.
 So, you’d have to just go through, and manually select what you want rather than just performing a one-click restore of an entire system or drive.
 The company has recently introduced the pCloud Rewind, an option that allows users to go back up to 30 days in the past, and restore or download previous versions of files.

 Security is an area that falls a bit flat in this pCloud review.
 All customers, even free ones, get SSL transfer encryption, which is nice.
 However, if you want data encryption, you’ll need to pay an additional monthly $4.99 charge to activate pCloud Crypto, their client-side encryption service.
-The good thing about Crypto though is that it’ll work on the mobile app as well, making sure your data is absolutely secure.
+The good thing about Crypto though is that it’ll work on the mobile app as well, making sure your data are absolutely secure.
 If you’re willing to shell out for it, the encryption is top-notch.

 Aside from the pay-to-access encryption, pCloud offers in-app audio and video streaming.
 Those alone make it worth considering as a powerful mobile option and alternative to Google cloud services like Google Play Music, for example.

-File sharing is fairly strong, but there are no means to customize permissions for files.
+PCloud file sharing is fairly strong, but there are no means to customize permissions for files.
 If someone has access to a file, they can do whatever with it, including editing it.
 At least file versioning is a potential savior.
 It’s kind of unusual since sharing is such a big part of their system.
 A saving grace is integrations.
 The pCloud app integrates very well with social apps like Instagram and Facebook.

 They’ve got the power users in mind though with no file size limitations.
 The only limitation you have is your storage pool itself, which, admittedly, caps out pretty low for big data backups.
 A potential downside lies in their file versioning, which only stores 30 days worth of versions for free users and 180 for paid ones.

 A recent, awesome feature of pCloud is the Public Folder.
 Once you enable this feature in your pCloud account, you will be able to create Direct links to the files, photos or videos that you add to the Public Folder.
 Another cool functionality is that users can now set passwords and expiration dates to their pCloud download links.
 Detailed statistics for download links are also available.
 Another recently introduced functionality is the pCloud Save.
-This is a truly addictive feature, that allows users to save anything from the Internet directly to their pCloud accounts.
+This is a truly addictive feature because it allows users to save anything from the Internet directly to their pCloud accounts.

 pCloud – Pros & Cons